Picking the best developer for your project

 - Relevant external profiles

 Every experienced, quality Magento developer will have a lot to say about their development journey so the first thing to look at is how detailed each developer's profile is.
 If you are only looking for more basic work then you might not be too concerned with a more sparse profile that might come with fewer years of Magento development experience.
 But if you have a more complex project you will want to be looking at profiles that are fuller with the developer having a greater number of years experience.

 Take the time to read each profile in some detail which will give you a great feel for the skills and experience of the developer, and if they are heading up a development team the suitability of the team as a whole.
 Remember that this is where the developer is given the opportunity to present their Magento development experiences in the best possible light, so each profile should show you the best the developer or team has to offer.

 After reading a profile, if a particular developer stands out then it's a great idea to dig a bit deeper by looking at the details that are external like their open-source projects/contributions, profiles, showcase website, and if you feel like it's needed actually contact any references.

 With such a wealth of information, you should then be in an excellent position to decide on the strongest developer for your project and it's time to make contact directly.

-When you decide a developer is a good fit and choose to get their contact details, they will be notified and also be able to see your contact details.
+When you decide a developer is a good fit and choose to get their contact details, they will be notified and also be able to see your contact details, and the spec of your project.
 At this point, it's time to get in touch with the developer by email or phone (depending on your preference) to allow you to make that final choice between the strongest candidates you identified from their profiles.
-But before you do that you will almost certainly want to read about what it takes to become a top Magento developer, and also how to build a productive working relationship.
+But before you do that you will almost certainly want to read about what it takes to become a top Magento developer, and also how to build a productive working relationship from our previous blog posts.
 These posts will not only give you a fuller picture of a successful client developer relationship, but will also give you plenty of ideas of questions you might want to put to the developer when you contact them.

 Making the final decision